privacybydesign/pbdf-website/pages/en/irma-explanation.md

 * My email address is ...
 * My mobile phone number is ...
 * My loyalty card of company X has status bronze / silver / gold
-* My rail subscribtion is first / second class
+* My rail subscription is first / second class
 * etc. etc.

 Some of these attributes are uniquely identifying, like your bank